ksator/kafka_hello_world/README.md

 % Reached end of topic Topic2 [0] at offset 3: exiting
 ```

-You can also produce message from files.
+You can also produce messages from files.
 Kafkacat will read files.
 The entire file content will be sent as one single message.
 The producer will exit after sending the messages.
 ```
 $ kafkacat -P -b 100.123.35.0:9092 -t Topic3 message1 message2
 $